Bricktech2000/Notes/notes/c.md

 #### `restrict`

-`restrict` is a type qualifier that specifies that a pointer is the only way to access the object it points to. this allows the compiler to perform additional optimizations
+`restrict` is a type qualifier that specifies that a pointer is the only way to access the object it points to. this allows the compiler to perform additional [[optimization]]

 > **example**
 >